Manufacturing Engineering Technology

 - Apply written, oral, and graphical communication in both technical and non-technical environments and identify and use appropriate technical literature

-- Understand the purpose of an engage in self-directed continuing professional development
+- Understand the purpose of and engage in self-directed continuing professional development

-- Demonstrate a commitment to addressing professional and ethical responsibilities, including a respect for diversity
+- Commit to addressing professional and ethical responsibilities, including a respect for diversity

-Bachelor’s degree students are subject to Vermont Tech’s minimum degree requirements (see page 50).
+Bachelor’s degree students are subject to Vermont Tech’s minimum degree requirements.
 The minimum degree requirements for the Bachelor of Science in Manufacturing Engineering Technology are:

 - 6 credits of college English

-- 12 credits of arts, humanities, and social science
+- 12 credits of arts, humanities, and social sciences

 - 12 credits of business and management (6 credits minimum at the 3000+ level)